 Applying The Varnish Remover

 After removing all that yucky stuff, you will need to let the surface completely dry before the next step.
-The wood surface needs to be sanded smooth before applying the gel stain color of your choice.
-Gray gel stain is amazing on wood.
-Just saying, 🙂 In video #3 I go over applying a topcoat.
-Be sure not to miss this step.
-You’ll want to create a lasting finish on your beautiful new wood finish.
+The wood surface needs to be sanded smooth with a 220-grit sandpaper before applying the gel stain color of your choice.

-After a quick sanding with my Makita Orbital Sander, I wiped the surface one last time with the denatured alcohol and water mixture.
-The alcohol in the mix allows it to dry quickly so I didn’t have to wait long to paint.
+After a quick scuff-sanding with my Makita Orbital Sander and 220-grit sandpaper, I wiped the wood surface with a denatured alcohol and water mixture.
+The alcohol in the mix allows it to dry quickly, so I didn’t have to wait long to paint.

 Choosing The Right Paint For Your Project

-With this dresser, I chose a General Finishes Milk Paint.
-It’s the perfect paint for even first time painter.
-I thoroughly enjoy using it when I can. @ coats of paint and no primer was needed.
-This is not the norm when it comes to furniture painting, but there are times that I don’t always use a primer.
+With this wood dresser, I chose General Finishes Milk Paint.
+It’s the perfect paint for even a first-time painter.
+I thoroughly enjoy using it when I can, and no primer was needed with this paint.
+This is not the norm when it comes to furniture painting, but there are times when I don’t always use a primer.
 This piece was in good shape and was light in color.
-Had it been a cherry wood or any red-toned stain that could possibly bleed through the paint, I would have used BIN 123 shellac Primer.
+Had it been a cherry wood or any red-toned stain that could possibly bleed through the paint, I would have used BIN 123 shellac Primer first.

 Until the next project… xo, Do